» Class Structure

 Children 2 years and 10 months through 6 years of age all learn in a very specific way.
 They need concrete, hands-on activities that engage both the body and the mind.
 This is necessary, as they do not yet think abstractly.
 Of course, the 3-year-old and the 4- or 5-year-old are not practicing or mastering the same skills.
 That is why there is such a broad range of activities in the environment.
 In addition, the younger children learn by seeing what the older children are doing.
 The older children reinforce their learning by being guides to the younger children.

 In addition, this allows for a great deal of beneficial socialization and positive problem solving.
 A safe, respectful, and well-supervised environment allows children to engage in playing, working, and just getting along with a diversified group of children.
 Younger children can interact with older children without being overwhelmed.
 Older children can exercise their nurturing skills with younger children.
 All of this interaction happens while each child has the opportunity to do the work that best suits his or her need for fun and challenge.

-Why should my child stay in the Preschool/PreK program for a second year?
+Why should my child stay in the Primary program for a second year?

 How structured is class time?

 The class generally follows a regular schedule.
 Children thrive on consistency.
 Each teacher sets her own schedule.
 However, for Primary and TK/Kindergarten, it usually goes something like this: First, circle time with greetings, songs, games, and demonstrations.
 A work period follows where children choose from a broad range of materials in the environment.
 Then perhaps another short circle, outside time, and a story/closure circle.
 Children then have lunch or leave to go home.
 The afternoon class follows a similar schedule.